AhmedInTech/osticket-prereqs/README.md

 <img src="https://i.imgur.com/BXcABT6.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 You can find the IP address by clicking on your virtual machine.
 Copy and paste it into the microsoft remote desktop app.
+For windows users just simply copy and paste the IP address to remote desktop app.
 You will then be asked to login, your login info is the same login you created when setting up your virtual machine.
 </p>
 <br />